Kuanhao-Chao/splam/docs/source/index.rst

 What Splam **doesn't** do
 ==================================

-One feature that Splam does not have is the ability to scan through the genome.
-Many splice site transcriptome tools take the DNA sequence and predict the splice sites within it, such as `SpliceAI <https://github.com/Illumina/SpliceAI>`_.
-However, their training step only considers splice sites in the canonical transcripts while disregarding the isoforms.
-This raises the question of whether their deep learning model learns the correct splice junction pattern.
-Therefore, Splam zooms in on predicting at the "splice junction level" rather than the "transcript-level."
-Splam considers paired splice sites within limited windows of 400bp and provides information about the quality of the splice junctions.
+One feature that Splam does not have is the ability to scan through the genome and simply score every potential splice site.
+Some splice site prediction tools take a DNA sequence and predict the splice sites within it, such as `SpliceAI <https://github.com/Illumina/SpliceAI>`_.
+However, SpliceAI was only trained on a single, canonical transcript for each protein coding gene, while disregarding alternative isoforms.
+Splam takes a different approach, focusing on predicting at the "splice junction level" rather than the "transcript-level."
+Splam was trained on a large collection of human splices sites taken from both "canonical" and alternative isoforms.

 |